Your Case Deserves Immediate Attention - Call Hubbs Law Today

 - Coverage: Even if you are seeking one million dollars in damages, it could be irrelevant unless the other party has the ability to pay you.
 Most parties in car accidents don’t have a tremendous amount of assets.
 Therefore, the other driver in many car accidents would be unable to pay unless they have insurance coverage.
 Locating insurance coverage for both parties and identifying defendants will aid the process of your case.
 Hiring a personal injury attorney will help you gather all information relative to the accident and provide you with advice on decisions you should take to present the strongest case possible.

 Common Car Accident Injuries

 - Internal injuries

 - Chest/Rib injuries

-If you have been injured based on the intentional or negligent actions of another driver, give our office a call.
+If you have been injured based on the intentional or negligent actions of another driver, give our car accident lawyer in Miami a call.
 We offer free consultations on all personal injury cases.
 In addition, if we decide to take your case, we will not charge any legal fees unless we are able to collect a settlement or judgment.

 Hubbs Law handles all types of personal injury cases in Miami-Dade County, including personal injury cases in South Miami, Kendall, Doral, Homestead, Pinecrest, Palmetto Bay, Cutler Bay, and Hialeah, as well as other cities in Miami, FL.